hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

       .. tab-item:: PuTTY

-         Select \"Connections - SSH - Tunnel\" in the left pane.
+         Select "Connections - SSH - Tunnel" in the left pane.
-         As \"Source port\", use 5900 + the server number (5902 in our example).
+         As "Source port", use 5900 + the server number (5902 in our example).
          As destination, use the full name of the node on which the VNC server is running, e.g., viz1-leibniz.hpc.uantwerpen.be,